mensinda/tracer/README.md

  - Linux
  - Windows

 It currently does not work on Mac OS because of ASLR.
-Pull requests are welcome :D.
+Pull requests are welcome :D

 FreeBSD is currently not tested.